Eddevinc/files2/wvd-in-a-day/03-Create-Host-Pools.md

 # Exercise 3: Create Host Pools

+Host pools are a collection of one or more identical virtual machines within Windows Virtual Desktop environments.
+Each host pool can contain an app group that users can interact with as they would on a physical desktop.

 ## **Task 1: Create a Host Pool of ‘Pooled’ type**

 Host pools are a collection of one or more identical virtual machines within Windows Virtual Desktop environments.
 Each host pool can contain an app group that users can interact with as they would on a physical desktop.